This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 As a money coach and speaker, I realize the pain points people have when paying off debt as well as the common debt payoff mistakes.
 It is true.
 I hear the same things over and over.

-The setbacks they had while paying off thousands of dollars of debt and how they had to overcome them to move on from debt.
+The setbacks can cost you not paying off thousands of dollars of debt.
+Now, is the time to learn how to overcome them to move on from debt.

 Learn from our debt mistakes, so you are able to payoff debt quickly.